robotflow-initiative/rfmove/README.md

 # RFMove

 # THIS LIBRARY IS STILL UNDER DEVELOPMENT
-The first usable version is going to be released later in June 2021.
+The first usable version is going to be released later in July 2022.

 **Attention:** This repo use submodules.
 You can use `git clone --recurse-submodules <repo url>` to initialize submodules automatically.
 If you download source code from releases, you need to fetch pybind11 manually from [pybind11 GitHub](https://github.com/pybind/pybind11) and put it into `/extern/pybind11`.

-## Install Binary
-Follow introduction in `<release>/install.md`.

 ## Build with Standalone Libraries
 This library use and wrap the shared libraries from ROS and MoveIt.